-In accordance with section 56 of the 2002 Universities Act, the University of Vienna establishes the university continuing education and training programme in Human Rights (LL.M.) at the University of Vienna:

-§ 1 Objectives and qualification profile

-(1) The university continuing education and training programme in Human Rights (LL.M.) at the University of Vienna provides participants with a comprehensive further education in the field of human rights as well as their protection at a national, supra-national and international level, thus preparing them for and accompanying them on their path to professional practice.
-Participants acquire knowledge of the theoretical foundations, history of ideas and basics of human rights as well as a thorough understanding of their legal significance.
+Curriculum for the university continuing education and training programme in Human Rights (LL.M.)
+As of: July 2023 University Gazette 2002 Universities Act as of 22 January 2021, 19th edition, number 61 1st amendment: University Gazette 2002 Universities Act as of 1 February 2022, 13th edition, number 66 Only the texts published in the University Gazette of the University of Vienna are legally binding. §1 Objectives and qualification profile (1) The university continuing education and training programme in Human Rights (LL.M.) at the University of Vienna provides participants with a comprehensive further education in the field of human rights as well as their protection at a national, supra-national and international level, thus preparing them for and accompanying them on their path to professional practice.
+Participants acquire knowledge of the theoretical foundations, history of ideas and basics of human rights as well as a thorough understanding of their full legal significance.
 This includes the identification of interdisciplinary connections and the differentiation between human rights requirements and political scopes of action.
-In addition to theoretical knowledge of the applicable national, international and supranational legislation, the university continuing education and training programme in Human Rights (LL.M.) also equips participants with the practical skills necessary for a career in the field of human rights.
+In addition to theoretical knowledge of the applicable national, international and supra-national legislation, the university continuing education and training programme in Human Rights (LL.M.) also equips participants with the practical skills necessary for a career in the field of human rights.
 (2) Graduates of the university continuing education and training programme in Human Rights (LL.M.) are able to adequately deal with issues and challenges of human rights as part of their professional activity.
-They have a comprehensive education in the fundamentals of the protection of human rights at a national and international level and have the necessary practical skills to apply this knowledge in the professional contexts in which they are active.

-§ 2 Programme director

-(1) The university continuing education and training programme is managed by the programme director.

-(2) The programme director decides on all matters of the university continuing education and training programme for which this Curriculum or other regulations of the University of Vienna has granted them decision-making competences.

-§ 3 (Scientific) advisory board

-The programme director can appoint an advisory board for the university continuing education and training programme in Human Rights (LL.M.).
+They have a comprehensive education in the fundamentals of the protection of human rights at a national and international level and have the necessary practical skills to apply this knowledge in the professional contexts in which they are active. § 2 Programme director (1) The university continuing education and training programme is managed by the programme director.
+(2) The programme director decides on all matters of the university continuing education and training programme for which this Curriculum or other regulations of the University of Vienna has granted them decision-making competences. § 3 (Scientific) advisory board The programme director can appoint an advisory board for the university continuing education and training programme in Human Rights (LL.M.). §4 Duration The workload for the university continuing education and training programme in Human Rights (LL.M.) comprises 60 ECTS credits.
+This is equivalent to a period of two semesters of part-time studies.
+A model path of studies can be pi (prüfungsimmanent): continuous assessment.